mjkaufer/JSML/readme.md

 ```

 when read as a JSON file.
 Thus, everything stays in an array.
 It would be possible to make something which reads JSML files as a text file and parses it, but that is not JSML's intention.
 Feel free to fork the project, however, to implement this.

+## Contributing

+If you have something very major to contribute, submit an issue first.
+Otherwise, for any small fixes, feel free to send a pull request.

+If you'd like to find issues to work on, check `todo.md`.